isugifNF/GATK-flow/README.md

   * Illumina Paired End reads (`reads_R1.fastq`, `reads_R2.fastq.gz`)
 -->

-### Installation
+## Installation

 You will need a working version of nextflow, [see here](https://www.nextflow.io/docs/latest/getstarted.html#requirements) on how to install nextflow.
-Nextflow modules are avialble on some of the HPC computing resources.
+Nextflow modules are avialable on some of the HPC computing resources.

 <details><summary>See modules on HPC clusters</summary>